 How to do formstorming?

 You can practice visual thinking regardless of whether you are a graphic designer, photographer, or musician.
-Choose one subject and interpret it visually in as many ways as it is possible.
+One of the most common exercises is One Hundred Iteration.
+In this method, the designer generates multiple iterations of one subject to dig deeper into it.
+You should take one subject and try to interpret it visually in one hundred ways.
 You will eventually have many nuggets in your hand and very small signs leading you in the right direction regardless of the result.

-You can read more about formstorminn in the book “Graphic Design: The New Basics” by Ellen Lupton, Jennifer Cole Phillips
+You can read more about formstorming in the book “Graphic Design: The New Basics” by Ellen Lupton, Jennifer Cole Phillips

 You can check my formstorming on 36DAYSOFTYPE 09